 There are no direct flights to Portugal from Australia or New Zealand, but many airlines offer through-tickets with their partners via their European or Asian hubs.
 Flights via Asia are generally the cheaper option, but fares don’t vary as much between airlines as you might think, and in the end you’ll be basing your choice on things like flight timings, routes and possible stop-offs.
 If you’re seeing Portugal as part of a wider European trip, you might want to aim first for the UK, since there’s a wide choice of cheap flights to Portugal once there.
 Or consider a Round-the-World fare, with most basic options able to offer Lisbon as a standard stopover.
-From South Africa, there are direct flights with TAP (wwww.flytap.com) from Johannesburg to Lisbon, which take around ten hours.
+There are no direct flights from South Africa, though you can fly with one of the major European airlines via their home hub.

-The quickest route from London to Lisbon by train takes 24 hours, via Eurostar (wwww.eurostar.com) from London St Pancras to Paris, then Paris to Irún on the Spanish border by high-speed train (TGV) and finally the overnight Sud-Express “train-hotel” to Lisbon.
-It’s an enjoyable route, well worth considering, though the cheapest fares are from around £200 return (with couchette accommodation on the overnight train).
+Getting from London to Lisbon by train takes around 24 hours and involves taking the Eurostar from London St Pancras to Paris, then Paris to Irun on the Spanish border by high-speed train (TGV) and finally the overnight Sud-Express “train-hotel”, which gets you into Lisbon at about 7.30am.
+It’s an enjoyable route, well worth considering, though the cheapest fares start at around £200 return (with couchette accommodation on the overnight train).
 For Porto you change at Coimbra, while there are also direct connections from Lisbon to the Algarve.
 The alternative route to Portugal is via Madrid – this takes two nights (overnight trains from Paris to Madrid and then Madrid to Lisbon), but gives you a day in Madrid en route.
 The overnight trains have seats (not really recommended) as well as couchettes and cabins complete with showers, plus restaurant, buffet bar and lounge.

-The best first stop is the excellent wwww.seat61.com, which provides full route, ticket, timetable and contact information.
-You can book the whole journey online with Rail Europe (wwww.raileurope.co.uk) or call a specialist rail agent such as Ffestiniog Travel (t01766/772050), the Spanish Rail Service (t020/7725 7063, wwww.spanish-rail.co.uk) or European Rail (t020/7619 1083, wwww.europeanrail.com).
-If you live outside the UK, you can book Eurostar and overnight train tickets through wwww.raileurope.com.
-These contacts can also provide information about rail passes (principally InterRail and Eurail), which have to be bought before leaving home.
+For tickets, the best first stop is the excellent seat61.com, which provides full route, ticket, timetable and contact information.
+You can book the whole journey online with Loco 2 or Rail Europe.
+Information on rail passes (principally InterRail and Eurail), which have to be bought before leaving home is given in our "Getting around" section.